 How to make your raincoat into a shelter.
 I hope you realise how this is important as every year people die because they keep on wearing their raincoat instead of sheltering under it.
 I know when you are out in the cold pouring rain probably the last thing you are going to think is, ‘Must take my raincoat off’.
 It is counter-intuitive.
 However, read on…

-Not far away hanging under a tarp in my hammock (total weight of both and including the weight of my raincoat, say 450 grams) probably less than his raincoat, I was having a good enough time high and dry watching and listening to the wonderful drenching rain and admiring the wet bush, cooking meals and having hot cuppas, reading a book, listening to some music, talking to my wife on my sat phone, etc unaware of his plight!
+Not far away hanging under a tarp in my hammock (total weight of both and including the weight of my raincoat, say 450 grams) probably less than his raincoat, I was having a good enough time high and dry watching and listening to the wonderful drenching rain and admiring the wet bush and the mists form and move, cooking meals and having hot cuppas, reading a book, listening to some music, talking to my wife on my sat phone, etc unaware of his plight!

 I have been thinking about ways of sheltering under your raincoat even if/when you don’t have a length of string.
 I know if you don’t, you don’t deserve to live – but still.
 I think there is a way, probably several.
 You can look forward to a number of silly photos of an old man huddling under a bright yellow raincoat, perhaps…

 Well, as it turned out it was my green raincoat, and my camera wasn’t working well.
 Too much rain!
 I had to lean forward to take the photo so it is not clear just how much shelter is provided (enough!).
 However, you get the idea.
 A piece of string can often save your life.
 As Sam Gamgee says, don’t leave home without one: http://www.theultralighthiker.com/rope-dont-leave-home-without-it/